Senior Lecturer in Management Accounting

 The modules for the BSc Accounting and Finance course have recently been redesigned.
 The new structure means you will study fixed modules in Year 1 and Year 2 to ensure you develop the foundation knowledge and skills for both Financial Accounting and Management Accounting.
 As you progress to your final year, you will choose designated modules, allowing you to specialise and gain maximum exemption from professional bodies.

 The programme redesign incorporates CIMA and ACCA’s updated syllabus, which they think reflects the employability and critical skills employers are looking for in graduates.
-Our Accounting and Finance degree now has 6 streams, with each stream including 3 modules, that is taught from Year 1 to Year 3.
+Our Accounting and Finance degree now has 6 streams, with each stream including 3 modules, that are taught from Year 1 to Year 3.
 The programme streams are:

 In Year 1, all modules are compulsory.
 All modules are 20 Credits.